auth0/docs/articles/quickstart/backend/rails/interactive.md

 `/api/private` is available for authenticated requests containing an Access Token with no additional scopes.

-`/api/private-scoped` is available for authenticated requests containing an Access Token with the `read:messages` scope granted
+`/api/private-scoped` is available for authenticated requests containing an access token with the `read:messages` scope granted

 The protected endpoints need to include the `Secured` concern.
 The scopes required for each one are defined in the code of the `Secured` concern.